-When you enter Wellington Museum you’re transported straight to Wellington’s waterfront in the late 1800s – a time when the Museum was known as the Bond Store, where it was a bonded cargo warehouse holding goods.
+When you enter Wellington Museum you’re transported straight to the waterfront of Pōneke in the late 1800s – a time when the Museum was known as the Bond Store, where it was a bonded cargo warehouse holding goods.

 Enter the nautical world of ships and sailors, explorers and seafarers.
 Steer ships and haul cargo on board as you enter Jack’s Boathouse.
-Experience living in a real captain’s cabin and learn more about Wellington’s best-loved dog, Paddy the Wanderer.
+Experience living in a real captain’s cabin and learn more about the iconic Pōneke dog, Paddy the Wanderer.

-In this emotive account of the 1968 Wahine disaster, a tragic moment in Wellington’s maritime history is shown through the eyes of noted New Zealand filmmaker Gaylene Preston.
+In this emotive account of the 1968 Wahine disaster, a tragic moment in our maritime history is shown through the eyes of noted Aotearoa filmmaker Gaylene Preston.

 Von Kohorn Room

 For sheer opulence, enter the grand Von Kohorn Room, once the boardroom of the powerful Wellington Harbour Board.
-Listen to the historical accounts of the momentous decisions made here, including the declaration of Wellington as New Zealand’s first nuclear-free port.
+Listen to the historical accounts of the momentous decisions made here, including the declaration of Pōneke as the first nuclear-free port of Aotearoa.